tarantool/tarantool-vscode/README.md

  <img src="https://avatars2.githubusercontent.com/u/2344919?v=2&s=100" align="right">
 </a>

 Tarantool VS Code Extension helps you to develop Tarantool applications in VS Code.
-It enhances your text editor with completions, suggestions, and snippets.
+It enhances your text editor with completions, suggestions, snippets, and Lua debugger.

 ---